 - Step 2: After clicking the "Network operators" tab, you will be asked to verify if your mobile data is turned on.
 Tap "Okay" to proceed.

-- Step 3: You can then choose from select your network manually by tapping the required network (which will appear to be the first on the list), or you can let your smart phone automatically find your network by tapping the "Select automatically" tab.
+- Step 3: You can then choose from select your network manually by tapping the required network (which will appear to be the first on the list), or you can let your smartphone automatically find your network by tapping the "Select automatically" tab.

-Now, the Huawei dongle is an entirely different hardware produced by the Chinese company and while it can be used to manage a Huawei device, it is mainly used as a wireless broadband connected to a laptop or PC.
+Now, the Huawei dongle is entirely different hardware produced by the Chinese company and while it can be used to manage a Huawei device, it is mainly used as a wireless broadband connection to a laptop or PC.
 Before going through extreme measures (like buying a new one or harassing your provider's technical support), make sure that you follow these basic troubleshooting tips first:

 - Step 1: Restart your dongle by unplugging it and putting it back in after 10 or more seconds.
-A solid blue or cyan light will indicate you that it is indeed turned on.
+A solid blue or cyan light will indicate to you that it is indeed turned on.